-The new year has brought a new wave of nuisance calls to the UK as Britons have received more than 1.5 billion nuisance calls in 2021.
+A new wave of nuisance calls has hit the UK, as Britons have received more than 1.5 billion nuisance calls in 2021.
 The Telegraph recently dug into our data and talked to Hiya president Kush Parikh about the growing problem, and what can be done to stop it.

 READ: The Telegraph — Britons face 9,000 scam calls every minute

 Let’s start with the data.
-Our research team found that nuisance calls in the UK have exploded this year, rising from 251 million calls in January to more than 480 million calls in April, totaling an estimated monthly increase of 30%.
-What’s worse: Nearly 60% of these nuisance calls are likely fraudulent, meaning that scammers are attempting to steal people’s money and personal information.
+Our research team found that nuisance calls in the UK began to explode in 2021, rising from 251 million calls in January to more than 480 million calls in April, totaling an estimated monthly increase of 30%.
+What’s worse, nearly 60% of these nuisance calls are likely fraudulent, meaning that scammers are attempting to steal people’s money and personal information.

 Why has there been such a significant increase in nuisance calls?
 There are likely a few factors at play.
-First, fraudsters have recovered from the disruption caused by the pandemic and subsequent lockdowns.
-Fraudsters have either returned to their calling centers, where they are able to make high volumes of calls at little cost, or they have adapted to working from home.
+First, fraudsters have recovered from the disruption caused by the pandemic and subsequent lockdowns by either returning to their calling centers to make high volumes of calls at little cost or adapting to working from home.

 UK residents with a Samsung smartphone from between 2016 and 2021 can receive Branded Calls.
 Devices must have Samsung Smart Call activated—a free call protection and caller ID service provided by Samsung in collaboration with Hiya.
 Smart Call is currently activated on millions of Samsung devices throughout the UK.